milo/XDebugTracePanel/HOWTO.md

 $xtrace->stop();
 ```

-If you used Nette extension, you find the XDebugTrace object as system container service.
-So, in presenters:
+If you use Nette extension, you find the XDebugTrace object as system container service.
+In presenters:
 ```php
 public function createComponentForm()
 {